-- A) Continue to progress toward raising faculty salaries to the 50th percentile of salaries at Carnegie IIB church-related colleges. - B) Design and implement performance evaluations and appropriately enhance administrative and staff salaries. - C) Increase diversity in the racial and cultural backgrounds found within the faculty, administration, and staff. - D) Maintain appropriate workloads for employees as growth goals are met. - E) Continue to provide and utilize resources and current technology to support all levels of the institution. - F) Improve utilization of technology to support administrative and operational functions.
+- A) Continue to progress toward raising faculty salaries to the 50th percentile of salaries at Carnegie IIB church-related colleges. - B) Design and implement performance evaluations and appropriately enhance administrative and staff salaries. - C) Enrich the faculty, administration, and staff with a wider representation of racial, cultural, and geographic backgrounds. - D) Maintain appropriate workloads for employees as growth goals are met. - E) Provide resources and current technology in coordination with an overall technology plan to support all levels of the institution. - F) Improve utilization of technology to support administrative and operational functions.